Essays that challenge assumptions, interrogate patterns, and make a case for living more deliberately.

 The popular saying goes, "The grass isn't always greener on the other side."
 Yet, this statement implies that there are indeed times when it is.
 So why are we then told to err on the side of caution, if there is potential of improved life outcomes from our instinct to run away?

 Santiago, the main character, is fixated on the idea of finding a treasure and breaking free from the identity of shepherd boy that was bestowed upon him.
-He sells his entire herd and uses the money to travel from his remote town in Andalusia Spain to the nearest town in Africa.
+He sells his entire herd and uses the money to travel from his remote town in Andalusia, Spain to the nearest town in Africa.
 Upon entering his first port town, he gets swindled and loses all the money he had amassed for his journey.
-He eventually does continue, runs into many hurdles, and finally lands on what can only be described as a mystical experience — where he is told the treasure he was seeking was only a stone's throw away from where he had grown up the entire time.
+He eventually continues, joins a pack of riders and adventures through the unforgiving desert.
+The book's climax results in what can only be described as a mystical experience — where he talks to what some would call a God, and is told the treasure he was seeking was only a stone's throw away from where he had grown up the entire time.

 I had a lovely time checking out all the cultural sites and popular restaurants, but I look back at the not so lovely times and find these to contain the most useful life lessons.
-Every time I wanted to say something nice about someone's outfit, or the food they had prepared, it felt like my brain cells were doing gymnastics.
-The language barrier, and lack of social contact with others, really cornered me into a bout of isolation.
+Every time I wanted to say something nice about someone's outfit, or the food they had prepared, I just couldn't find the words to convey what I wanted to say.
+The language barrier, and lack of social contact with others, really cornered me into a period of isolation.

-During these ruminations I reflected on how I had approached my life and understood how my reliance on my partner's friend group for companionship had ultimately caught up to me.
-I never tried to make my own friends.
+During these ruminations I had at various cafes and restaurants in Rome, I reflected on how I had approached my life.
+I came to understand that I had developed a reliance on my partner and her friend group for companionship.
+I had tried to make my own friends early on in our relationship, but gave up after some time.
 This was a sad realization, but a much needed one.

 Discontent is a normal feeling that isn't location dependent.
 Discontent arises from our perception of where we live and how we act.
 It arises when we expect better of ourselves yet continually fall short.